TylerJDev/my-portfolio/content/blog/2020-08-20-the-difference-between-aria-label-aria-labelledby-and-aria-describedby.md

 `aria-describedby` is very similar to `aria-labelledby`.
 Both reference other elements using a ID reference in order to gather a text alternative, but aria-describedby is used to “describe” the current element (or elements), rather than just label them.

-This means that this is generally used more when providing a description to an element which tends to be based from a pre-existing element.
+This means that this is generally used more when providing a description to an element which tends to be based on a pre-existing element.
 Unlike `aria-labelledby`, `aria-describedby` will not take precedence over the inner text content, it will supplement the text content if there is any.

 Here’s an example: